-Behavioral Addiction: Definition, Signs , Types, and Treatment
+Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

-Behavioral addiction refers to compulsive conduct towards certain actions which are otherwise considered normal.
+Behavioral addiction refers to compulsive conduct towards certain actions that are otherwise considered normal.
 Compulsive conduct urges individuals to crave or engage in actions without logical purpose.

 The difference between behavioral addiction and physical addiction is that behavioral addiction is a compulsive engagement in behavior other than substance use, and physical addiction occurs in response to substance abuse.